geokodikas/docker/README.md

    ```
    docker run --net=host -v $PWD/config.json:/opt/geokodikas/config.json -p 8080:8080 geokodikas/geokodikas:master
    ```
-   If the db doesn't contain an import, this container will download the `file_location` file and import it, after which it exists.
+   If the db doesn't contain an import, this container downloads the `file_location` file and import it, after which it exists.
-   You can run the container again with the same command, this time the HTTP API will be started.
+   You can run the container again with the same command, this time the HTTP API stats.
    The API can be reached at `http://localhost:8080`.

  - [geokodikas/osm2pgsql](https://hub.docker.com/r/geokodikas/osm2pgsql)